Miami is one of the best places in the world to go fishing….

 - Plan your bait based on what you’d like to catch.

-- A good Raymarine MFD and Raymarine fishfinder can make the experience even more fun and fruitful.
-Many MFDs come with fishfinders and a transducer included, such as the new Raymarine Axiom models.
+- A good MFD & fishfinder can make the experience even more enjoyable and productive.
+Many MFDs come with GPS, chartplotting, and fishfinding (sonar) capabilities all in one, such as the new Raymarine Axiom & Raymarine Axiom Pro models.

 Have a good one!